CIA drone strike kills al Qaeda men in Yemen

 "Just as in 2011, we are using peaceful means in confronting these militias," said Fayez Noman, a protester near Sanaa University.
 "We will continue to take to the streets every day.
 We have no other option."

-Fanning out to majority Sunni areas in the country's west and centre, the Houthis have met resistance from tribes allied with AQAP, leading to an uptick in deadly sectarian combat.
+Fanning out to majority Sunni areas in the country's west and center, the Houthis have met resistance from tribes allied with AQAP, leading to an uptick in deadly sectarian combat.

 Six Houthi fighters were killed in an ambush on their car by local gunmen on Monday, tribal sources said.